(Last edited Feb 5th, 2021)

 There are two separate velcros that fasten on the same side of the shoe.
 One tightens the top part of the shoe and the other the lower part towards the toes.
 I had no problems dialing a perfect fit for my foot.
 The tightening system is slightly different on the Oasi than on any other shoe I have worn.
 I got used to it really fast and it works nicely.
 No problems here.

 The Tenaya Oasi is made of microfiber with a cotton lining.
-The tounge of the shoe is made of two perforated layers of lycra, what ever that means.
+The tongue of the shoe is made of two perforated layers of lycra, whatever that means.
 But I do know this: there is some kind of ”sock” inside the Oasi that grabs the foot nicely.
 With this sock, the shoe fits perfectly to a wide range of feet.
-Some say that the lycra helps the foot breath and helps feet stay drier, but I havent noticed anything different.
+Some say that the lycra helps the foot breathe and helps feet stay drier, but I haven’t noticed anything different.
 My foot sweats in every climbing shoe, regardless of the material they are made out of.

 Even if the Oasis performance wasn’t as good as it really is, I’d still recommend it because of the comfy fit.

 When trying on the Oasi for the first time, pick a size that is good for you straight out of the box.
 After two months of use, the stretch of the shoe has been minimal.

 The second thing that I dislike, is the stink that sets in.
 I climb without socks and that’s probably half of the reason my pair stinks.
 But still, some climbing shoes that I have had (and that is more or less 10 different models and different brands) stink less than the Oasi.
 Not that it is overwhelming and unbearable, but it’s still there.
 Just giving you a heads up here.

 Try it out and let me know how you feel.

 – Material: Microfibre

 – Fastener: Velcro, Draxtor PAT system